joshmarinacci/webxr-workshops/intro/README.md

 Much like in many other programming languages, you can also use a hex value like `#ff0000` for red or `#888888` for gray.

 So far we have only used one object.
 Let's add a cube and position it right under the sphere.
 Move the sphere to 0 1.5 -4, so it's in front of you and 1.5 meters above the center.
-Now add a cube by pasting in this code:
+Now add a cube by pasting in this code within the `<a-scene>` element:

 ```
 <a-box